isofit/isofit/examples/py-hypertrace/README.md

 ### Libradtran

+Alternatively, you can generate LUTs using the open source atmospheric RTM LibRadtran.
-To generate your own atmospheric look-up tables, you'll need a working installation of LibRadTran.
+To do this, you'll need a working installation of LibRadTran.
-Follow the instructions in the [Isofit `README`](https://github.com/ashiklom/isofit/tree/r-geom-2#quick-start-with-libradtran-20x) to install.
+Follow the instructions in the [Isofit `README`](https://github.com/isofit/isofit#quick-start-with-libradtran-20x) to install.
 Note that you must install LibRadTran into the source code directory for it to work properly; i.e.

 ``` sh